 If you are pregnant with identical twins, ensure that you schedule regular health checkups as the sharing of the placenta causes for a pretty snug setup inside you.

-To make a girl, you need a double set of x chromosomes, one from the mama and one from the papa.
+To make a girl, you need a double set of X chromosomes, one from the mama and one from the papa.

-So, because monozygotic twins are the result of the splitting of an egg already fertilized (and thus replete with its chromo-combo), both sides of that split (ie. both babies) are going to have the same gender.
+So, because monozygotic twins are the result of the splitting of an egg already fertilized (and thus replete with its chromo-combo), both sides of that split (ie. both babies) are going to have the same sex.